Atletico Madrid or Real Madrid - Who will win La Liga? | Goal.com

 Goals from Renan Lodi and Luis Suarez in the final 10 minutes saw Atletico come from behind and claim a deserved 2-1 victory against Osasuna to remain at the top of the table last Sunday, and Nacho's solitary strike at Athletic Club was enough to keep Real Madrid in the hunt for the La Liga crown.

-Barcelona were in contention until Celta Vigo came from behind to win 2-1 and end Ronal Koeman's title hopes after Lionel Messi had given Barca the lead in the penultimate round.
+Barcelona were in contention until Celta Vigo came from behind to win 2-1 and end Ronald Koeman's title hopes after Lionel Messi had given Barca the lead in the penultimate round.

 Who will win La Liga?